 - Banks that use risk-based pricing can offer competitive prices on the best loans across all borrower groups.
 Reject or price at a premium those loans that represent the highest risks.

-- Credit score and risk-based pricing can make the borrower to take a loan with reasonable personal loan interest rates.
+- Credit score and risk-based pricing can make the borrower take a loan with reasonable personal loan interest rates.

 - Risk-based pricing helps the borrower with better credit.
 It reduced the price on a loan as a reflection of the expected lower losses.